This article describes an update for the Microsoft .NET Framework 4.7 for Windows 10 Version 1607 and Windows Server 2016.

 The .NET Framework 4.7 is a highly compatible and in-place update to the .NET Framework 4.6.2.
-However, it can run side by side with the .NET Framework 3.5 Service Pack 1 (SP1) and earlier versions of the .NET Framework.
+However, it can run side-by-side with the .NET Framework 3.5 Service Pack 1 (SP1) and earlier versions of the .NET Framework.

-When you install this package, you can see it installed as Update for Microsoft Windows (KB3186568) under the Installed Updates item in Control Panel.
+After you install this package, you can see it installed as Update for Microsoft Windows (KB3186568) under the Installed Updates item in Control Panel.

 Note A recommended update may be installed automatically on all supported platforms based on your computer settings on Windows Update.

 The following file is available for download from the Microsoft Download Center:

 For more information about the .NET Framework 4.7 offline installer, see The .NET Framework 4.7 offline installer for Windows.

 For more information about how to download Microsoft support files, see How to obtain Microsoft support files from online services.